thomas-melville/myNotes/General/Career_Development/spring/09_Spring_Cloud_Contract.md

   must contain a http status code may contain headers, cookies and body

+priority
+  a number which defines the priority of a contract, 1 is highest

 urlPath
   takes a string
   and is a closure